Akshay-Kumar-Sharma7807/todo-app/README.md

 ## Features

 - Manage your daily tasks
-- Toggle between Retro Theme and Original Theme 🔥
+- Toggle between Light Theme and Dark Theme
 - Installable PWA
 - Works Offline 📴
-- Blazingly fast ⚡
+- Blazingly fast ⚡ (It was, due to new features it's a bit slower now.)

 ## Technologies

 - React for Frontend
 - Firebase hosting and authentication
-- Custom CSS for retro style
+- Mantine UI Library
 - Workbox for service worker

 ## Live Demo